*A. A. Jenkins, PhD (Chair)—mild/moderate disabilities, content strategies, inclusive education, collaboration

 Admission requirements are subject to change.
 Call the Office of Student Academic Services for updated information.

-Applicants must submit to Graduate Division the completed Graduate Application, GRE scores, and official transcripts.
+Applicants must submit to Graduate Education the completed Graduate Application, GRE scores, and official transcripts.
 Additional materials also must be sent to the Department of Special Education.
 These include: (a) three letters of recommendation attesting to academic and professional strengths, (b) unofficial transcripts of all undergraduate and graduate course work, and (c) the statement of objectives.
 An interview by the department's selection committee is required.

 Graduates of the interdisciplinary studies program do not qualify for teacher licensure but may seek positions in related fields and services.